erasam/LODs-Easy-Generator/Documentation/Documentation.md

            - If "Collapse" the modifier property _Ratio_ is set as 1-**Collapse Ratio***Increment
            - If "Un-Subdivide" the modifier property _Iterations_ is set as **Un-Subdivide Iterations***Increment
            - If "Planar" the modifier property _Angle Limit_ is set as **Planar Angle Limit***Increment

+      - If **Add Weighted Normal Modifier** is selected it adds a default WeightedNormal modifier to it with _Keep Sharp_ and _Face Influence_ properties set

       - If **Apply all modifiers** is "End of Iteration" or "Both Start and End of Iteration" it applies all the modifiers associated to it